guibueno/guibueno.github.io/_features/exercises.markdown

 ### Scalability

-Within the scope of this thesis project, **LanguageBug** only covers basic Novice-level content, but there are certainly more words and sentences that could be integrated to the exercises.
+Within the scope of this thesis project, **LanguageBug** only covers basic Novice-level content, but there are certainly more words and phrases that could be integrated to the exercises.
 In addition to that, it is always possible to keep improving the selection of words and expressions based on feedback from learners and user observation.

 There could also be many other ways to foster speaking practice, besides the ones that **LanguageBug** features at this moment.
 Getting to know other approaches to language learning and teaching may provide insights on the creation of new exercises.
 The architecture of **LanguageBug** would make it easy to integrate them.